getreu/tp-note/docs/source/tpnote--manual.md

 ---
 title:    "Tp-Note: save and edit your clipboard content as a note file"
-subtitle: "Organize your notes with your favourite editor and markup language"
+subtitle: Organize your notes with your favourite editor and markup language
-author:   "Jens Getreu"
+author:   Jens Getreu
-date:     "2023-09-10"
+date:     2023-09-10
-version:  "1.21.16"
+version:  1.21.16
 filename_sync: false
-lang:     "en-GB"
+lang:     en-GB
 ---

 Markup languages like *Markdown* [^1] are perfectly suited for fast